rothgar/justingarrison.com/content/blog/2023-04-04-mastodon-is-doomed.md

 Administrators are not paid for their work, and very few instances have plans to continue operating if a single person leaves, runs out of money, or loses interest.
 I can imagine the headline now where someone offers to help run an instance, but in reality they only want access to user DMs and private keys.
-Just like Wordpress from the 2010s, many instances will be abandoned or never upgraded to be taken over by hackers.
+Just like Wordpress from the 2010s, many instances will be abandoned and never upgraded.

 Like Wordpress, the best way to use Mastodon is to pay a company to run it for you.
 Mastodon instances will fail to get updated for months at a time until individuals decide it's not worth their time or $10 per month.